Kristopher-Ray/polaris-us.org/content/updates/morgan-ortagus-joins-tomi-lahren-is-fearless.md

 visible: true
 draft: false
 featured: false
-title: Morgan Ortagus joins Tomi Lahren is Fearless
+title: Morgan Ortagus Joins Tomi Lahren is Fearless
 date: 2023-08-10
 summary: Morgan Ortagus joins Tomi Lahren on her podcast to discuss the lessons learned from the Biden Administration's deterrence failures and what our